Top of main content

 International money transfers are generally secure and reliable.
 All remittance service providers must be registered with AUSTRAC – Australia's anti-money laundering agency.
 The Australian Securities and Investments Commission regulates banks and financial institutions.
 Banks in turn employ advanced encryption methods to keep your online and mobile banking secure.

 It pays to take the time to find the right international transfer service.
 That way, you can feel confident your money is secure and will arrive safely.
-The Australian government's moneysmart website is a good source of smart tips for sending money overseas.
+The Australian government's moneysmart This link will open in a new window website is a good source of smart tips for sending money overseas.

 How much do international money transfers cost?